tigerabrodi/kafka-kinesis-notes/README.md

 In a pub/sub architecture, messages are published once and consumed by multiple subscribers.
 Publishers send messages to a topic, and subscribers receive messages from topics they are interested in.
 It follows the publish-subscribe messaging pattern.

+**Use Cases:** Broadcasting messages to multiple recipients, event-driven architectures, and decoupled communication between components.

 **Limitations:** Cannot guarantee delivery of messages to all subscriber types, and a publisher could assume that a subscriber is listening to a channel when they are not.

 Common tech: